18F/navair-pa/README.md

 **Risk:** Time is, by design, short.
 This engagement can go many ways as we define our eventual scope.
 **Mitigation:** Team to commit to a path early on and dig in.
 Partner accepts that the work done will not be a comprehensive review of everything that is possible.

-**Risk:** If it takes time to identify/schedule research participants, this could reduce our potential impact.
-**Mitigation:** We press hard for contacts/interviews but move forward with other work in the meantime.

 **Risk:** Important concerns go unaddressed until they swell into larger problems.
 **Mitigation:** Surface obstacles and anxieties early so we can address them as they arise.